PistoiaAlliance/Pistoia-Alliance-PGO/README.md

 ### Roadmap

 - 2023: initial scoping and identification of core concepts
-- 2024: use case definition, expters consultation and alignment, formalization of core concepts
+- 2024: use case definition, experts consultation and alignment, formalization of core concepts
-- 2025: implementation and testing using LinkML, application and field testing
+- 2025: implementation and testing using LinkML, application and "field testing"

 ### Project sponsors :